View

 The Death of Cleopatra (1876) from Smithsonian Art Museum

-• This resource from the Smithsonian Museum focuses on “The Death of Cleopatra” depicts the intricacy of Lewis’ work and her perspective on the story.
+• This resource from the Smithsonian Museum focusing on “The Death of Cleopatra” depicts the intricacy of Lewis’ work

-"The Death of Cleopatra" by Reginald Arthur.
-I think it is another wonderful take inspired by Edmonia Lewis.
+"The Death of Cleopatra" by Reginald Arthur is another influential painting inspired by Edmonia Lewis.

 File:The Death of Cleopatra arthur.jpg